shivam091/personal-blog/privacy-policy.md

   Data submitted through the form is processed according to [Netlify’s Privacy Policy](https://www.netlify.com/privacy/).
   I do not share, sell, or reuse this data beyond replying to your message.

+- **Embedded / Linked Content – CodePen**: Interactive examples on this site can be used in the inbuilt playground.
+  Some examples offer a "View on CodePen" option.
+Clicking this takes you to CodePen, where their platform may collect usage data
+  (such as IP address, browser information, or interaction with the example) under their [Privacy Policy](https://codepen.io/legal/privacy-policy) and [Terms of Service](https://codepen.io/legal/terms-of-use).
+  No personal information is shared with CodePen unless you choose to interact with their platform.

 ## How Information Is Used

 - To operate and improve the site.